MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 Batch endpoints support two types of inputs:

-- [Data inputs](#explore-data-inputs), or pointers to a specific storage location or Machine Learning asset
+- [Data inputs](#explore-data-inputs), or pointers to a specific storage location or Azure Machine Learning asset
 - [Literal inputs](#explore-literal-inputs), or literal values like numbers or strings that you want to pass to the job

 The number and type of inputs and outputs depend on the [type of batch deployment](concept-endpoints-batch.md#batch-deployments).
 Model deployments always require one data input and produce one data output.
 Literal inputs aren't supported in model deployments.
 In contrast, pipeline component deployments provide a more general construct for building endpoints.
 In a pipeline component deployment, you can specify any number of data inputs, literal inputs, and outputs.